 5. POS in a Mobile World: Mobile POS is taking on many forms.
 Handheld devices, like the Apple iTouch, as well as tablet computers are being attached to shopping carts and being used by store associates.

 6. Pricing Solutions to Create Consistency: In a world where the web and mobile technology are enabling consumers to conduct price comparisons anytime and anywhere, many retailers are trying to send a consistent pricing pattern, or price transparency, across all channels — physical and virtual.

-7. Addressing Key Security Concerns: Retailers must constantly be on the lookout for changes and updates to mandatory regulations, such as the Payment Card Industry Data Security Standard (PCI DSS), which must be addressed by all POS solutions.
+7. Addressing Key Security Concerns: Retailers must constantly be on the lookout for changes and updates to mandatory regulations which must be addressed by all POS solutions.

 8. The Complexities of Hardware Choices: Merchants should remain focused on creating a POS foundation based on a robust solution built from the ground up that will support modern POS systems.

 1. Meeting the Needs of the Digital Era

 Current POS configurations are much more complex than the obsolete electronic cash register.
 Not only is it networked with the corporate office, POS requires a reliable connection to transfer data with credit card companies, suppliers, consumers and now, omnichannel.